If you’re a Halloween fanatic who prefers no foot of grass left untouched in your outdoor space, try quick and easy Halloween inflatables.

 Just hook up your Halloween inflatables to a power source and, voila!
 They self-inflate in seconds and you’ve got instant Halloween decor.

 It’s that simple to decorate your outdoor space.
-For tight or small decorating spaces, smaller Halloween inflatable versions make an excellent choice.
+For tight or small decorating spaces, smaller versions of Halloween inflatables make an excellent choice.

-Many glow and feature moving parts, including this Halloween inflatable dragon.
-At 9 feet tall, this dragon inflates in minutes and takes charge of the fright in your yard with its swirling and turning lights inside.
+Many glow and feature moving parts, including Halloween inflatable dragons.
+At 9 feet tall, the dragon pictured above inflates in minutes and takes charge of the fright in your yard with its swirling and turning interior lights.